cdtweb/cybersource-client/README.md

 # CyberSourceClient

-A client library for CyberSource's Simple Order API
+A client library for CyberSource's Simple Order API.

-# Guide
+# Testing

-* Create an authorization
-* Reverse an authorization
+Copy `.env.dist` to `.env` and update it with your test account keys to run transaction tests.
+Otherwise, transaction tests will be skipped.

 # Contributing

-@todo
+1. Fork your own copy of cdtweb/cybersource-client to your account
+2. Create a feature branch
+3. Make changes
+4. Add and run unit tests (phpunit)
+5. Commit changes
+6. Push changes
+7. Create Pull Request